 Fintech companies have been able to innovate at a rapid pace, as they are not bound by legacy IT or, especially, extreme governance.
 This has allowed them to churn out new products and updates at an increased rate that regulatory bodies have struggled to keep up with.
 However, as fintech becomes more engrained in consumers’ everyday lives, accessing and storing the sensitive personal data that cybercriminals covet is an increasing challenge, and regulatory crackdowns are inevitable.

-Large financial institutions and smaller fintech companies are increasingly leveraging on each other to successfully meet the growing consumer demands in Asia Pacific for greater accessibility and management of their finances.
+Large financial institutions and smaller fintech companies are increasingly leveraging on each other to successfully meet the growing consumer demands in the Asia Pacific for greater accessibility and management of their finances.
 For established firms, such fintech partnerships will allow for faster innovation, while the value for smaller fintech firms will come from the revenue, scale, and credibility banks provide.
 According to market researcher Frost & Sullivan, the Asia Pacific fintech market is witnessing unprecedented growth, driven primarily by digital payments.
-The Fintech industry in Asia Pacific is expected to reach US$72 billion by 2020, at a compounded annual growth rate (CAGR) of 72.5 percent.
+The Fintech industry in Asia Pacific is expected to reach US$72 billion by 2020, at a compounded annual growth rate (CAGR) of 72.5 per cent.

 Fortinet advises banks and fintech companies to find a way forward that allows for technical innovation and performance without compromising security by focusing on Application Security, Cloud Security and Automated Threat Intelligence.